Cat's Eye (1985 film): "The Ledge"

-Having escaped Quitters, Inc., the tomcat leaves Manhattan via the Staten Island Ferry, traveling to Atlantic City, New Jersey, where it sees the same disembodied girl's image asking for his help.
-Gambler and former tennis pro Johnny Norris is involved with a woman whose jealous husband, Cressner, is a crime boss and casino owner.
-Cressner, who will bet on anything, wins a wager that the tomcat will successfully cross the busy road outside his casino, and takes the tomcat home.
+The Tomcat travels to Atlantic City, New Jersey, where it sees the same disembodied girl's image once again asking for his help.

-Cressner has Norris kidnapped and blackmails him into a dangerous ordeal: he must circumnavigate the exterior ledge of Cressner's penthouse.
-If he makes it all the way around, Cressner will grant his wife a divorce.
-If Norris refuses, Cressner will call the police and have him arrested for possession of drugs that have been planted in Norris's Mustang by a henchman named Albert.
+After a road incident the tomcat is taken to the home of Cressner, a crime boss and casino owner who wagers on anything.
+Cressner has Johnny Norris kidnapped for having an affair with his wife and blackmails him into circumnavigating the exterior ledge of his penthouse.
+If he succeeds, he will gift him with cash and his wife.
+If Norris refuses, the police will arrest him for possession of drugs that have been planted in his car.

-Norris agrees.
-Cressner harasses Norris by startling him with a horn when he attempts to get into a window.
-A pigeon lands beside Norris and pecks at his foot, causing it to bleed, then Cressner turns on a fire hose to keep Norris from lingering.
-Norris returns to the apartment.
-Cressner says he will honor his bet: Albert removed the drugs, and presents Norris with a bag of cash—however, he kicks over the bag to reveal his wife's severed head.
-Norris attacks Cressner, while Albert is tripped by the tomcat and drops his gun.
-Norris seizes the gun and kills Albert, then points it at Cressner.
-Norris forces Cressner to undergo the same ordeal on the ledge.
-The tomcat watches as Cressner, harassed by the pigeon, falls to his death.
+Cressner taunts Norris through this ordeal by various means, and a pigeon lands beside him and pecks at his foot.
+Norris eventually returns to the penthouse.
+Cressner says that he will honor the bet: his butler Albert removes the drugs, and presents him with a bag of cash and his wife's head.

+Norris attacks him, while the cat trips Albert who drops his gun.
+Norris seizes the gun and kills Albert, then threatens Cressner.
+Norris forces Cressner to circumnavigate the ledge next.
+The escaping cat watches as Cressner is attacked by the pigeon, and falls to his death.